 Hormonal Birth Control Methods (Non-Pill Options)

-- A high level of effectiveness; progestin-only forms may have slightly lower effectiveness
+- A high level of contraceptive effectiveness; progestin-only forms may have slightly lower effectiveness.

 Hormonal birth control should NOT be used by women who have a history of breast cancer, endometrial or cervical cancer, undiagnosed vaginal bleeding, liver tumors or disease, increased clotting or stroke risk, or if pregnant.